EU far-right less impressive than predicted

 The far-right League party stormed to victory in Italy and the National Rally just about won in France in Europe's 2019 election.

-Far-right forces also did well in some isolated pockets, such as Belgium and Slovakia, and nationalist parties won in Hungary and Poland.
+Far-right forces also did well in isolated pockets, such as Belgium and Slovakia, and nationalist parties won in Hungary and Poland.

 Join EUobserver today